Can Nano Banana 2 Replace Traditional Image Restoration Models? An Evaluation of Its Performance on Image Restoration Tasks: Abstract

 \section{Abstract}

 Recent advances in generative AI raise the question of whether general-purpose image editing models can serve as unified solutions for image restoration.
-In this work, we conduct a systematic evaluation of Nano Banana 2 for image restoration across diverse scenes and degradation types.
-Our results show that prompt design plays a critical role, where concise prompts with explicit fidelity constraints achieve the best trade-off between reconstruction accuracy and perceptual quality.
-Compared with state-of-the-art restoration models, Nano Banana 2 achieves superior performance in full-reference metrics while remaining competitive in perceptual quality, which is further supported by user studies.
-We also observe strong generalization in challenging scenarios, such as small faces, dense crowds, and severe degradations.
-However, the model remains sensitive to prompt formulation and may require iterative refinement for optimal results.
-Overall, our findings suggest that general-purpose generative models hold strong potential as unified image restoration solvers, while highlighting the importance of controllability and robustness.
-All test results are available on \url{https://github.com/yxyuanxiao/NanoBanana2TestOnIR}.
+We conduct a systematic evaluation of Nano Banana 2 across diverse scenes and degradations.
+Our results show that prompt design is critical, with concise prompts and explicit fidelity constraints achieving a better balance between reconstruction and perceptual quality.
+Nano Banana 2 achieves competitive full-reference performance and is consistently preferred in user studies, while showing strong generalization in challenging scenarios.
+However, we observe a gap between perceptual quality and restoration fidelity, as the model tends to produce visually rich results with over-enhanced details and inconsistencies.
+This issue is not well captured by existing IQA metrics or user studies.
+Overall, general-purpose models show promise as unified IR solvers from a perceptual perspective, but require improved controllability and fidelity-aware evaluation.
+Further comparisons and detailed analyses are available in our project repository: \url{https://github.com/yxyuanxiao/NanoBanana2TestOnIR}.